Place of detention

 [1] Federal Supreme Court, Decision 2C_447/2019, 21 March 2020.
 In the case under exam, the Court ruled that Articles 81(2) FNIA had not been violated because detention was short (4 days) and motivated (facilitating transportation to the airport).

-[2] See the website on the inter-cantonal cooperation of the Heads of the police and justice Departments of the “Latin cantons” that also contains a description of the detention centre: La Conférence latine des Chefs des Départements de justice et police (CLDJP), available at: https://bit.ly/2JbO8YG.
-The legal basis for the detention centre and a description of the centre may is avaiable at: https://bit.ly/2QzOSLt.
+[5] See the website on the inter-cantonal cooperation of the Heads of the police and justice Departments of the “Latin cantons” that also contains a description of the detention centre: La Conférence latine des Chefs des Départements de justice et police (CLDJP), available at: https://bit.ly/2JbO8YG.
+The legal basis for the detention centre and a description of the centre may is available at: https://bit.ly/2QzOSLt.

 [4] Parliamentary Control of Administration, 7552.

-[6] Federal Office of Statistics, Catalogue des établissements pénitentiaires.
+[10] Federal Office of Statistics, Catalogue des établissements pénitentiaires.
 Last update on January 2020, available at: https://bit.ly/3tmayLA.
+The new digital version of the Catalogue does not provide for this information.

 [9] Article 22(3) AsylA.
 See Border Procedure.